SirSamiboi/etoh-pp/README.md

 This is really similar to what the ranking systems of osu! and Beat Saber do, and now I've made the equivalent for EToH.
 The program also allows you to see a graph of anyone's pp history, so you can see how they've improved over time, including when they've beaten a new hardest tower!

+dm me on discord @sirsamiboi if there are any incorrect difficulties!